Dr. Alan Weatherly

 Kids Ministry Administrative Coordinator

-Prior to coming to work in Asbury’s Children’s Ministry, Carla volunteered in the ReinForest Children’s Ministry for years where she developed a love for God’s children and a desire to help them grow in their own spiritual walk with Jesus Christ.
+Prior to coming to work in Asbury’s Kids Ministry, Carla volunteered in many different aspects of Kids Ministry for years where she developed a love for God’s children and a desire to help them grow in their own spiritual walk with Jesus Christ.
 Having begun her own walk with Christ as a child in elementary school, she is excited to teach today’s children about God’s love for them.
 Carla is a graduate of Faulkner University’s School of Business and worked in marketing for Intergraph Corporation and at the U.S. Space and Rocket Center and Space Camp.
 Originally from New York, Carla lives in Madison with her husband Chris, and their two children.

 As the daughter of church organists/choir directors, Cate’s gravitation toward serving in the church may be prevenient.
 Cate strives to keep one ear toward heaven to follow His call, in whatever direction He nudges.
 She is passionate about engaging God’s people through the creative arts, and through her current position as Communications Coordinator.

 Crissa Letson joined the Asbury Missions team in December, 2015, as coordinator for Celebrate Recovery and Community Transformation.
 She is a deacon in the process of ordination in the UMC.
-Crissa has been married to Greg, her very best friend, for 17 years.
-They recently moved to Madison from Florence where she served as the Director of Connectional Ministries at Edgemont UMC.
+Crissa has been married to Greg, her very best friend, since 1998.
+She and Greg previously lived in Florence, Alabama, where she served as the Director of Connectional Ministries at Edgemont UMC.
 Crissa is a University of Alabama alum and received her Master of Arts in Community Counseling from the University of North Alabama.
 Her past experience includes career counseling in the university setting, mental health counseling and building relationships between the local church and community.
 Crissa and Greg have a deep passion to serve their community and consider themselves “local missionaries” wherever they live.
 God set a fire deep in their souls over 10 years ago to live on mission 24/7 and it’s been a wonderful, wild ride ever since.

 Director of Guest Services